As noted in the blog post about Klara Wolf’s 1944-1945 Budapest diary, the Museum’s collection contains Holocaust diaries from 13 individuals.

 Anita Meyer is one of these 13 diarists.
 Born in 1929, she was taken to a safe house in southern Holland by Anna Gisela Soehnlein.
 Meyer kept a diary recounting the passing days while she was in hiding.

 In 1991, Anita (née Meyer) Budding donated her Holocaust journals to the Museum’s collection.
-Three journal entries from 1943 – 1945 are shown below – including one from May 5, 1945, the day the Netherlands was liberated from German occupation.
+Three journal entries from 1943 – 1945 are shown below—including one from May 5, 1945, the day the Netherlands was liberated from German occupation.